Bob's Columns

 Chemobrain

 Some people report memory loss, slower mental processing speed, and other cognitive changes after chemotherapy.
-Anyone who has been in a cancer support group has heard these symptoms described as
+Anyone who has been in a cancer support group has

 Cancer Resource Center of the Finger Lakes logo